zmalone/chef-web-docs/source/screencasts/spring-fundamentals/week-2.md

 - Mac OS X - the built-in Terminal application or [iTerm2][iTerm2]
 - Ubuntu - the built in Terminal application

-A Programmer's text editor that allows the participants to have multiple files open at one time and includes syntax highlighting.
+A programmer's text editor that allows the participants to have multiple files open at one time and includes syntax highlighting.
 Recommended applications, **pick one**:

-- [Sublime Text 2][sublime-text-2]
+- [Sublime Text 2][sublime-text-2] **best choice for everyone**
 - [vim][vim]
 - [emacs][emacs]